Berkeley-CS61B/skeleton-sp16/proj1b/spec/proj1b.md

 - Start with ArrayDeque.
 A bug will be easier to find.

 - assertEquals will not work the way you'd hope with Deques.
 For example assertEquals(deque1, deque2) will not return true if all the items are the same.
-You'll need to write your own comparison method if you want to compare entire decks.
+You'll need to write your own comparison method if you want to compare entire deques.

+- *It's probably not a good idea to write a Deque comparison function*.
+Suppose you write a `compareDeques(studentDeque, solutionDeque)` method that returns false.
+Even if this function returns false, that doesn't give you an operation that causes a failure.
+It's much easier to test the output of single operations (e.g. student.removeFirst() vs. solution.removeFirst()).

 - The StdRandom class is the easiest way to generate random numbers.
 See [the official documentation](http://introcs.cs.princeton.edu/java/stdlib/javadoc/StdRandom.html) for a list of methods.

 - There's no need to do any exception catching or throwing on this assignment (we haven't learned this in 61B yet).

+- Build your failure sequence as you perform operations.

 Frequently Asked Questions
 ----------------